Hodson Stone Circle: Antiquarian investigation

 In an 1894 article published in The Wiltshire Archaeological and Natural History Magazine, the antiquarian A. D. Passmore related that he was aware of "a number of sarsens" which he thought might have been part of a stone circle.
 He noted that from these, a line of stones appeared to emerge and head in the direction of Coate.
 Passmore also produced two notebooks during that decade in which he wrote down observations deriving from his archaeological fieldwork in the region.
 Here he recorded more about the circle.
 He observed that a road cut through the circle and several barns encroached on it, meaning that it was "very difficult to find".
 The contents of Passmore's notebooks and their references to the Fir Clump Stone Circle were not published until 2004, after they had been purchased by the Wiltshire Archaeological and Natural History Society.

 In his notebook, Passmore noted that he could find eight stones as part of the circle.
-He also discovered three stones inside the circle, suggesting that these may have been part of an inner circle—in which case the Hodson Stone Circle would have consisted of two concentric rings, akin to the Day House Lane Stone Circle.
+He also discovered three stones inside the circle, suggesting that these may have been part of an inner circle – in which case the circle would have had two concentric rings, akin to the Day House Lane circle.
 Alternatively, he suggested that the stones inside the circle may simply have been dumped there by farmers wanting them out of the way.

-Here, he also suggested that the circle was about 250 feet (76m) in diameter, and was thus of a similar size to the Day House Lane Stone Circle.
+He also suggested that the circle was about 250 feet (76m) in diameter, and was thus of a similar size to the Day House Lane circle.
 He identified "4 distinct lines of stone" emerging from the circle, suggesting that if this line continued all the way to Coate then it may have attached to the row of stones he also thought emerged from the Day House Lane ring.

 In their 2017 book on prehistoric Wiltshire, the archaeologists David Field and David McOmish noted that a stone circle was "thought to have been present" in Hodson, and that any stones once part of it might now be found as some of the sarsens lying loose around the village or incorporated into the fabric of various buildings.